3 Practical Reasons Why You Should Keep a Productivity Journal

 It’s a great way to take a snapshot of your work efforts over the course of a day, week, month, or season.

-Thankfully, a productivity journal doesn’t have to be anything fancy.
+Thankfully, the process of creating a productivity journal for your needs doesn’t have to be anything fancy.

 You can use a blank notebook or journal or a loose leaf binder for your productivity journal.

-You could even use a text editor or word processing document to record your thoughts.
+And if you’re more digitally inclined, you could use a text editor or word processing document to record your thoughts.

-For example, you could keep track of any combination of the following pieces of information:
+For example, you could track of any combination of the following pieces of information:

 • Month, day, and year